w3c/wot-architecture/USE-CASES/smartcity-localization.md

 A reusable localization module is needed with a common network interface to include in these various applications.
 For outdoor applications, GPS
-could be used, but indoors other localization technolgies might be used, such as WiFi triangulation or vision-based navigation (SLAM).
+could be used, but indoors other localization technologies might be used, such as WiFi triangulation or vision-based navigation (SLAM).
 Therefore the localization information should be technology-agnostic.